 This framework is based on a study of distinguished clinical teachers by David Irby.
 See Irby DM, Bowen JL: Time-efficient strategies for learning and performance.
 The Clinical Teacher.
 2004;1(1):23-28.
 Available HERE ver 90% of community preceptors are very satisfied or satisfied with their experience as community preceptors.
 Reasons for teaching include: giving back to the profession, demonstrating community practice, enjoyment of teaching, keeping up to date, a sense of renewed importance in the work, helping recruit students into their specialty and recruiting future partners.
-As one rural family physician said, "A student takes time there is no doubt about it.
-But the enthusiasm they bring is infectious.
-Not only do I teach, but I also learn."
-"Students in a community-based setting see more patients, are exposed to a wider variety of patient problems, provide more acute care, evaluate more patients in the emergency department, and perform more procedures than students assigned to traditional hospital-based clinics."2

 Fitting students into an already hectic schedule is challenging.
-Some research has indicated that the presence of a learner in a practice increases the workload by about 45 minutes per day.3 But it depends on the office setup and the level and skill of the learner.
-Recent Australian studies show that, when the students have their own consulting room to see patients on their own before being joined by their preceptor, there is no increase in workload.4 Supervising residents may increase the number of patients the practice can see each day.5 Preceptors handle the challenge of teaching junior students in different ways.
+Some research has indicated that the presence of a learner in a practice increases the workload by about 45 minutes per day.
+2 But it depends on the office setup and the level and skill of the learner.
+Recent Australian studies show that, when the students have their own consulting room to see patients on their own before being joined by their preceptor, there is no increase in workload.
+3 Supervising residents may increase the number of patients the practice can see each day.
+4 Preceptors handle the challenge of teaching junior students in different ways.
 Some schedule a few less patients on days with students, e.g., leaving a few blank spots during the day for catch-up time.
 Others schedule more spots for walk-in acute problems.
 They are often more interesting and appropriate for students.
 Others just work longer.
 Sharing the teaching with colleagues allows you to catch up on days when you don't have a student.
 Throughout this guide I have provided tips to fit into a busy practice.